 (b)

 Figure 9.
-Calibration results of 130 kPa abs RSG (a) #A and (b) #B. The error bars refer to expanded (k = 2) uncertainties.
+Calibration results for the 130-kPa abs RSG (a) #A and (b) #B. The error bars refer to expanded (k = 2) uncertainties.

-Figure 8 shows the results of the measurement of input-output characteristics at some temperatures by YOKOGAWA, with deviations from 23 °C. In the range of -10 °C to 50 °C, the maximum temperature coefficient was 0.03 Pa/°C. Although the adjustment range was set to -10 °C to 50 °C in this research, there is no such temperature change in the environment of the international comparison [5].
-It is considered possible to reduce the influence of temperature by optimizing the adjustment temperature range.
+Figure 8 shows the results of the measurement of the input-output characteristics at certain temperatures carried out by Yokogawa, with deviations from 23 °C. In the range of −10 °C–50 °C, the maximum temperature coefficient was 0.03 Pa/°C. However, while the adjustment range was set to −10 °C–50 °C in this research, there is no such exact temperature range in the international comparison environment [5].
+It is believed to be possible to reduce the influence of the temperature by optimising the adjustment temperature range.

 Characteristics of other pressure range RSGs

 The international comparison of pressure measurement is performed over a wide pressure range [3], [14].
-This section reports the characteristics of the 130 kPa absolute pressure RSG (130 kPa abs RSG) and the 3500 kPa gauge pressure RSG (3500 kPa RSG), which were developed in consideration of the expansion of RSGs into other ranges than 10 kPa.
-An adjustment was made using a pressure controller and a standard device following the procedure used for the 10 kPa RSG.
-The RSG #A calibrated by NMIJ/AIST was used as the standard device.
+This section reports the characteristics of the 130-kPa absolute pressure RSG (130-kPa abs RSG) and the 3,500-kPa gauge pressure RSG (3,500-kPa RSG), which were developed in view of the expansion of RSGs into ranges other than 10 kPa.
+An adjustment was made using a pressure controller and a standard device following the procedure used for the 10-kPa RSG, with the RSG #A calibrated by NMIJ/AIST used as the standard device.
 For the evaluation of the adjusted RSG #B, calibration was performed by direct comparison with the NMIJ/AIST pressure balance.
-The measurements were carried out in each of three calibration cycles with pressure ascending and descending.
-The average of the measured values was used as the calibration pressure value.
+The measurements were carried out in each of three calibration cycles with the pressure both ascending and descending.
+The average of the measured values was then used as the calibration pressure value.

-Figure 9 and Figure 10 show the calibration results of the standard device RSG #A and the adjusted device RSG #B. The deviation from the national standards could be kept within 10 ppm of full scale.
-Particularly, a large effect was seen in improving the linearity of 130 kPa abs RSG.
-This shows that the method using a standard device calibrated by the national standards for adjustment is effective for RSGs of various pressure ranges.
+Figure 9 and Figure 10 show the calibration results for the standard device RSG #A and the adjusted device RSG #B. Here, the deviation from the national standards could be maintained at within 10 ppm of the full scale.
+Specifically, a large effect was observed in improving the linearity of the 130-kPa abs RSG.
+This indicates that the method using a standard device calibrated by the national standards for adjustment is effective for RSGs of various pressure ranges.

 Figure 10.
-Calibration results of 3500 kPa RSG #A and #B. The error bars refer to expanded (k = 2) uncertainties.
+Calibration results for the 3,500-kPa RSGs #A and #B. The error bars refer to expanded (k = 2) uncertainties.

-(a)

-(b)

-Figure 11.
-Short-term stability of (a) the 130 kPa abs RSG #B and (b) the 3500 kPa RSG #B.

-Figure 11 shows the input-output characteristics in three cycles for the 130 kPa abs RSG #B and the 3500 kPa RSG #B. The short-term stability was confirmed.
-The standard deviations of the three measurements were 0.5 Pa and 4.0 Pa, respectively, and the relative value of standard deviation with respect to the full scale was equivalent to that of the 10 kPa RSG.
-We confirmed that the reproducibility of repeated measurement was excellent.
+Figure 11 shows the input-output characteristics in three cycles for the 130-kPa abs RSG #B and the 3,500-kPa RSG #B. Here, the short-term stability was confirmed.
+The standard deviations of the three measurements were 0.5 and 4.0 Pa, respectively, and the relative value of standard deviation with respect to the full scale was equivalent to that of the 10-kPa RSG.
+It was also confirmed that the reproducibility of repeated measurements was excellent.

-The adjustment method also proved to be effective in the RSGs other than 10 kPa RSG.
-Therefore, the method was applied to the producing standard devices for the new digital manometer named MT300 having many lineup of ranges [15].
+The adjustment method also proved to be effective in all the RSGs, with the exception of the 10-kPa RSG.
+Therefore, the method was applied to the production of standard devices for the new digital manometer, which was labelled MT300 and features an array of ranges [15].

 CONCLUSION

-Through the collaborative research with NMIJ/AIST, we attempted to improve the characteristics of RSGs used for the transfer standards for international comparison.
-The developed RSGs were evaluated by NMIJ/AIST by direct comparison with the national standards.
-The method in which the standard device was corrected by the calibration value and used for adjustment was used to improve the linearity.
+Through the collaborative research carried out in conjunction with NMIJ/AIST, we attempted to improve the characteristics of the RSGs used as the transfer standards for international comparison.
+The developed RSGs were evaluated by NMIJ/AIST through direct comparison with the national standards.
+The method through which the standard device was corrected via the calibration value and used for adjustment purposes was adopted to improve the linearity.